Work with arenadata_toolkit

 db_files_history

-The arenadata_toolkit.db_files_history table contains the history of data file changes on all cluster segments with links to tables, indexes, and other database objects (if possible).
+The arenadata_toolkit.db_files_history monthly-partitioned table contains the history of data file changes on all cluster segments with links to tables, indexes, and other database objects (if possible).
 The table may be useful for tracking the database size changes.
 The table structure is identical to arenadata_toolkit.db_files_current, except for the additional column collecttime described below.

 The arenadata_toolkit.db_files_history contents are updated daily when the collect_table_stats script is run (by copying actual data from arenadata_toolkit.db_files_current).